jordancohill-1/e33a-final/README.md

 getMovie()--`http://www.omdbapi.com/?i=`+movieId+`&apikey=7527df32`
 Clicking a result calls another fetch to get the data of the selected movie.
 This function loads the route "moviedata" which populates a list of comments from the server.

+This functionality is again utilized from the "See More!" link on the "All Comments" page or the default page.

 After register/login, a user can comment on any movie, like/unlike comments, follow/unfollow other users.
 View comments from users that are followed.

 ToDo
 Allow users to rate a movie